henriquenagy/Salespage-SupermanVSL-2023/README.md

-# Salespage-SupermanVSL-2023
+# Salespage for a Infoproduct
+<b>[CLICK HERE](https://henriquenagy.github.io/Salespage-SupermanVSL-2023/) TO SEE THE ENTIRE PAGE</b>
- My first Salespage that i create to a client, it have a VSL video on first section, facebook comments in the second and a footer.
+ A salespage created in 2023 for a client, which haves a VSL video in the first section, live counter and a checkout button, and the second section contains a facebook comments as social proof.

- # Sales page for a Infoproduct, which contains a VSL video and facebook depo

-<b>[CLICK HERE](https://henriquenagy.github.io/Salespage-workshopie-2023/) TO SEE THE ENTIRE PAGE</b>

-My second page made from scratch that a created for a client.
-This is a Landing page which invites the lead to a presencial workshop, by taking name, email and phone contact.

 <b>TOOLS USED: </b>
 ![HTML](https://img.shields.io/badge/HTML5-E34F26?style=for-the-badge&logo=html5&logoColor=white)&nbsp;